cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - commitment_list =
      [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...], a list
-    of commitments issued by each participant, where each element in the list indicates the participant identifier i and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+    of commitments issued by each participant, where each element in the list indicates a NonZeroScalar identifier i and two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
 This list MUST be
-    sorted in ascending order by participant identifier.
+    sorted in ascending order by identifier.
   - binding_factor_list = [(i, binding_factor), ...],
-    a list of (identifier, Scalar) tuples representing the binding factor Scalar for the given identifier.
+    a list of (NonZeroScalar, Scalar) tuples representing the binding factor Scalar for the given identifier.

-  Outputs: An Element in G representing the group commitment
+  Outputs: An Element representing the group commitment

   def compute_group_commitment(commitment_list, binding_factor_list):
     group_commitment = G.Identity()